sted9000/sted9000.github.io/_drafts/Via-Negativa-Poker.md

 The answer is your: opponent, his tendencies, and his psychology.

 This is now quite obvious writing it out...
 Hmm...
 Whatever...
 Thinking about this 'obvious' fact in this framework - of taking away information and details to see what remains  - has been very helpful as of late.
-And I suppose that's what is important.
+And I suppose that is what is important.